Bush River (Maryland)

 Bush River is a tidal estuary in Harford County, Maryland, located about 15 mi (24 km) northeast of Baltimore.
-The estuary extends from the community of Riverside, south for about 9 mi (14 km), to the Chesapeake Bay.
+The estuary extends southward from the community of Riverside for about 9 mi (14 km) to Chesapeake Bay.
 The watershed area of tidal Bush River is 125 mi2 (320 km2), and includes Aberdeen Proving Ground, a military facility.

 Tributaries

 Bush River has three principal tributaries: Bush Creek, Church Creek and Otter Point Creek.
 The smaller tributaries are: